STATUS QUO: An open letter to white women in the arts

 Sophia Cai, DECEMBER 2018

-There was a palpable moment this year when I realised white women are not always my ally.
+There was a palpable moment last year when I realised the limitations of white feminism in the arts.
 Or rather, there were a series of small but increasingly fraught situations that made this realisation clearer over time.

 The first of these moments was when I was working on an essay commission for a female-only exhibition, and the arts manager told me with no irony to her voice that she believed ‘gender equality’ had been met at her institution.
 A look at the programming revealed a serious lack of diversity in this supposed ‘equality.’

-The second of these instances was the time I attended a feminist panel.
+The second of these instances was the time I attended a feminist panel presented by a women’s art association.
 During the question time I raised a query about artists of colour and simultaneously noted how alone I was in that room.
 How many panels have I attended organised by and for female artists with barely more than a token non-white speaker?

-The third time was when I posted the status “white women are not my ally” to my Facebook page and was met with some defensive remarks from my peers, who wanted to explain their position – demonstrating both the volatility of this provocation and how uncomfortable this is to talk about.
+The third time was when I posted the status “white women are not my ally” to my Facebook page and was met with some defensive remarks from my artist peers, who wanted to explain their position–demonstrating both the volatility of this provocation and how uncomfortable this is to talk about.

 How can I talk about this issue without alienating my peers, many of whom are incredible, motivated, intelligent white women?
-How can I start this conversation without creating resentment and without creating further barriers between the work of artists and arts workers who are taking steps to dismantle existing structures of power within the art world as so many are?
+How can I start this conversation without creating further barriers between the work of artists and arts workers who are taking steps to dismantle existing structures of power within the art world as so many are?
+How can I talk about this without jeopardising my professional opportunities or creating resentment?

 White women can too easily preserve the status quo with some white feminism thrown in.
 A room full of white women isn’t diverse.
 Don’t let this become the newly accepted status quo, don’t let this be where we stop striving for better.

-Being a good ally might also mean realising when you need to hold space for others.
+Being a good ally might also mean realising when you need to hold space for others, and when you also just need to leave the room.
 Don’t close the door on your way to the top.
-Don’t play musical chairs with a closed-community of curators and artists who all went to the same school, studied the same Western philosophers, and have the same ideas of what constitutes exhibition making.
+Don’t play musical chairs with a closed-community of curators and artists who all went to the same art school, studied the same Western philosophers, and have the same ideas of what constitutes exhibition making.
 Invite others to bring their own chairs to the circle.
+Or even better, dismantle the table that you are sitting at now, because it is rooted in whiteness as a status quo.